TRANSITION SEPTEMBER 2020

 This is a longer visit.
-Students will have a ‘taster’ of lessons they will be having.
+Students will have a ‘taster’ of lessons they will be having in Year 7.
 Students will stay for lunch on this day.
 If students prefer to bring a packed lunch they may do so.
 Please let the school know if your child does not require lunch, or has any dietary requirements.
 We would like students to NOT wear their current school uniforms for these visits as we want them to begin to identify with each other as a group.
 Parents are required to transport their child to and from Corley Centre on these days.

-Previous School Visit
+Primary School Visit

 West Midland Special Needs Transport provides transport for our students to and from Corley Centre unless parents opt for a Personal Transport Budget from the Local Authority.
 Parents will be contacted by the Local Authority to discuss this on an individual basis.
 It is vital parents apply for transport prior to the summer.

 Students can choose to bring a packed lunch, which will be kept in the fridge until lunch time, or purchase a school meal.
-Lunch menus are displayed in the Dining Room showing the options available for the week.
+Lunch menus are displayed in the dining room showing the options available for the week.
 School lunches are payable through the school office.
 Lunch time at Corley Centre is divided into Key Stage 3 and Key Stage 4.
-Each Key Stage has 30 minutes in the Dining Room, where students can eat and talk at their table, practising their social and communication skills with adults and peers.
+Each Key Stage has 30 minutes in the dining room, where students can eat and talk at their table, practising their social and communication skills with adults and peers.
 Students then have 30 minutes of unstructured time during which they may attend a club or meet with friends or staff outside.